retazo0018/Movie-Review-Classification/README.md

 # Movie Review Classification
+## Problem Statement
-The Model classifies the user's movie review into positive review or negative review using NLP and Neural Networks.
+* To predict an user review of a movie is a positive review or negative review using Natural Language Processing and Neural Networks.